 “The chance to float quietly down a calm river, to let the current reveal a thousand years of history, the wild heritage that belonged in Glen, a canyon itself alive.
 Incredible, haunting beauty, where the creations of the Colorado rivaled any in the world, where the side canyons simply had no rivals.
 We lost wholeness, integrity, in a place no one knew well enough, in a place that might always have let people know how magnificent a gesture is the natural world”—–Phil Pennington and Chuck Washburn, from Glen Canyon, 1963.

 Glen Canyon Dam to Lees Ferry (River Mile 15-0)

 This 15 mile section of the Colorado River travels through the last part of Glen Canyon.
-Horsehoe Bend is found on this section of the Colorado River.
-Hoseshoe Bend has become a very popular place to take photographs of the Colorado River meandering in a horseshoe pattern.
+Horseshoe Bend is found on this section of the Colorado River.
+Horseshoe Bend has become a very popular place to take photographs of the Colorado River meandering in a horseshoe pattern.
 The vantage point most photographs are taken from is from 1000 feet above the Colorado River.
 It is also possible to float around Horseshoe Bend.